Ask a doctor about a prescription for IBANDRONIC ACID RATIOPHARM 150 mg FILM-COATED TABLETS

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Ibandronic Acid ratiopharm 150 mg film-coated tablets
+Ibandronic Acid ratiopharm 150 mg Film-Coated Tablets EFG

-6. Contents of the pack and additional information
+Contents of the pack:

-It contains the active ingredient ibandronic acid.
+It contains the active substance ibandronic acid.

-You have been prescribed ibandronic acid to treat your post-menopausal osteoporosis because you have a high risk of suffering fractures.Osteoporosis is a condition characterized by thinning and weakening of the bones, a common occurrence in women after menopause.
+You have been prescribed ibandronic acid to treat your post-menopausal osteoporosis because you are at high risk of suffering fractures.
+Osteoporosis is a condition where bones become thinner and weaker, often occurring in women after menopause.
 During menopause, the ovaries stop producing the female hormone, estrogen, which helps maintain bone health.

-The earlier a woman reaches menopause, the greater her risk of suffering fractures due to osteoporosis.
+The earlier a woman reaches menopause, the higher her risk of suffering fractures due to osteoporosis.
 Other factors that increase the risk of fractures include:

-Do not take Ibandronic Acidratiopharm:
+Do not take Ibandronic Acid ratiopharm:

 Warnings and precautions

-It is essential to prevent the development of ONJ as it is a painful condition that can be difficult to treat.
-To reduce the risk of developing osteonecrosis of the jaw, certain precautions should be taken.
+It is essential to try to prevent the development of ONJ, as it is a painful condition that can be challenging to treat.
+To reduce the risk of developing osteonecrosis of the jaw, certain precautions must be taken.

 Before receiving treatment, inform your doctor or pharmacist if: